-Our communities are dynamic as they continue to change in many ways.
+Our communities are dynamic, as they continue to change in many ways.
 The ethnic and racial compositions of our communities are an integral part of this change, as we have witnessed shifting community demographics over time.
-The process of monument installation and the naming/renaming of city assets must engage the concept of permanence in an ever changing society.
-Therefore monuments and the naming/renaming of city assets should have a broad acceptance in a multicultural society while also considering future generations.
+The process of monument installation and the naming/renaming of city assets must engage and strive for balance between the concept of permanence in an everchanging society.
+Therefore, monuments and the naming/renaming of city assets should have a broad acceptance in a multicultural society while also considering future generations.

-The City may name/rename city assets and/or install or accept City-approved Monuments on City property as a form of "Government Speech" as City recognition of significant events or people or to provide information from the City on topics approved by the City, as set forth below:
+The City names/renames City assets, installs or accepts City-approved monuments on City property as a form of "Government Speech", as City recognition of significant events or people, or to provide information from the City on topics approved by the City, as set forth below: